Visit Palestine programs 2023 – 2024

 We will send you a document with more detailed information on how we work and what to expect.
 If our program fits your needs and our way of working also works for you then you can sign up.

-This is the tentative program.
+This is the tentative program for the 10 days program.
 This program may still change.
 We will keep you informed if there are major changes.
 Palestine is a country where you have to be very flexible.
 Things are often not clear until the last moment.
 And things can change due to the political reality and circumstances.
 When you ask us to send you more details we will also send you a more detailed version of this program.
+The 8 days program will be very similar but we will not have a day of olive picking in Abud and we will not have a free day in the program!

 Day 1: Arrival & Introduction in the afternoon / evening